encukou/snake-workshop/lessons/begginers/cmdline/index.md

 $ exit
 ```

-And that's the introduction to the command line done.
+And that's the introduction to the command line.

 ## Overview